 Marigolds are a popular annual for borders, hanging arrangements, gardens and pots.
 Once planted, there are certain steps you can take to ensure that your marigolds grow to be the more vibrant they can be.

 We put together an outline of some important things to consider for your marigold care.

-Marigolds are annuals known for their bright blossoms of blooms, ease of care through the summer practical uses, including insect repelling odors and edible flowers!
+Marigolds are known for their bright blossoms of blooms, ease of care through the summer and even their practical use, including insect-repelling odors and edible flowers!

 Marigolds come in a variety of colors, with some of the popular ones being bright orange, yellow and an orange/yellow mix.

 The proper marigold care is important for the best growth of your plants!
 Let’s start with marigold’s sunlight requirements.

 First, you’ll want to make sure your marigolds are able to get plenty of sunlight.
 Most varieties will need at least 6 hours of sunlight a day in order to keep a strong green color and vibrant blooms.

 A sign that your plant may not be getting as much sun as it should is if the plant stops blooming or the plants’ leaves become more dull.

 Due to their heat tolerance, marigolds are a favorite in southern states (growing zones 8, 9, 10), but they can also be grown in northern states in the United States.

 The more north you are, the shorter your marigolds’ growing season may be, but typically their quick germination and maturing helps the plant become a great display even with a shorter growing season.